5 financial mistakes to avoid in retirement

 This information is being provided only as a general source of information and is not a solicitation to buy or sell any securities, accounts or strategies mentioned.
 The information is not intended to be used as the primary basis for investment decisions, nor should it be construed as a recommendation or advice designed to meet the particular needs of an individual investor.
 Please consult with your financial advisor regarding your specific financial situation.

 Ameriprise Financial, Inc. and its affiliates do not offer tax or legal advice.
-Consult your tax adviser or attorney regarding your specific situation.
+Consumers should consult with their tax advisor or attorney regarding their specific situation.

 Investment products are not insured by the FDIC, NCUA or any federal agency, are not deposits or obligations of, or guaranteed by any financial institution, and involve investment risks including possible loss of principal and fluctuation in value.